caffeinated4ighs/mine-crafters/README.md

 DATASET -[Myntra dataset](https://www.kaggle.com/datasets/manishmathias/myntra-fashion-dataset)
 TEAM MEMBERS - Raye, Viharika, Kartik, Aditi

-✅GitHub will be used to track progress
+✅GitHub will be used to track progress/
-✅ All updates should be committed regularly
+✅ All updates should be committed regularly/

-SMART QUESTION: HOW DO DISCOUNTS CORRELATE WITH PRODUCT RATINGS AND REVIEWS ?
+SMART QUESTION: HOW DO DISCOUNTS CORRELATE WITH PRODUCT RATINGS AND REVIEWS ?/

-S: Measure whether higher discounts affect ratings/reviews.
+S: Measure whether higher discounts affect ratings/reviews./
-M: Correlate discount % with Ratings and Reviews.
+M: Correlate discount % with Ratings and Reviews./
-A: Data is present but needs cleaning for discount values.
+A: Data is present but needs cleaning for discount values./
-R: Important for evaluating price-quality perception.
+R: Important for evaluating price-quality perception./
-T: Can be done over current product set or by campaign (e.g., sale events).
+T: Can be done over current product set or by campaign (e.g., sale events)./

 KEY DUE DATES: